clach04/connector-plugin-sdk/README.md

+This repo has been replaced by https://github.com/ActianCorp/actian_tableau_connector instead.

-# Work In Progress Actian Tableau Connector
+# Original Actian Tableau Connector

 This includes SDK Tableau Connectoras well as Actian Tableau Connectors.